KunalSingh19/Algorithm/README.md

 # Algorithm
 An algorithm for sorting reels based on their niches

+ALso checkout other files these are for the https://colab.research.google.com/drive

 add cell
 ```bash
 !pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118  # CUDA support